 Bombay Duck is dried bomil fish from Southern Asia.
-Lovers of Bombay Duck eat this crisp, delicious dried fish as a side dish with curries, served as a starter, or crumbled over curry and rice as a garnish.
+Lovers of Bombay Duck eat it as a side dish with curries, served as a starter, or crumbled over curry and rice as a garnish.

 The Taste of Bombay Duck

 ".. somewhere between an old pork crackling, an anchovy, and

 a piece of driftwood.
 The taste, heavenly .. " [ BBC Review ]

 Bomil, also known as lottia, flourish in the Arabian Sea of Western India, and are a rich source of iron and omega-3 fish oils.
 They are fished in the months of November to January.
 The bomil are then washed, filleted and sun-dried on bamboo frames.